This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 PRO TIP: During the peak season (typically from late March to early November), private vehicles are restricted from accessing the Zion Canyon Scenic Drive.
 Instead, you can park your vehicle in designated parking lots in Springdale and use the free shuttle service to explore the scenic drive and its attractions.

 The shuttle system ensures a more enjoyable and eco-friendly experience by reducing traffic congestion and preserving the tranquility of the park.
-It also allows you to fully immerse yourself in the stunning scenery without the distractions of driving.

 While Zion Canyon steals the spotlight, a visit to the lesser-known Kolob Canyons is a hidden gem waiting to be explored.